hknd23/idcempy/README.md

 ```python
 6.576246015382724
 ```
+Summarize the above result (ZIOPC > OP).
+Present the Vuong statistic comparing OP to ZIOP and summarize this result.

-### Example 2: "Middle-inflated" Ordered Probit Models with Correlated Errors (MiOPC)
+### Example 2: "Middle-inflated" Ordered Probit Models with Correlated Errors (MIOPC)
-You can also use **IDCeMPy** to estimate "inflated" Ordered Probit models if your outcome variable presents inflation in the "middle" category.
-For the sake of consistency, we present below the code needed to estimate a "Middle-inflated" Ordered Probit Model with correlated errors.
-Data fot this example comes from Elgün and Tillman ([2007](https://journals.sagepub.com/doi/10.1177/1065912907305684)).
+We next illustrate how **IDCeMPy** can be employed to fit the OP and MIOP(C) models for inflated middle-category ordered outcome variables.
+This is done by using Elgün and Tillman's ([2007](https://journals.sagepub.com/doi/10.1177/1065912907305684)) survey-response data in which the ordered outcome measure of support for the European Union (EU) by Europeans is given by 1 for “a bad thing,” 2 for “neither good nor bad,” and 3 for “a good thing.”
+The middle (neither good nor bad) category in this ordered measure contains excessive observations that includes informed respondents who opt for this category based on their knowledge about the EU and uninformed respondents who choose this category to save face.

+**IDCeMPy** allows users to estimate the OP and Middle-inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC).
+The application of the OP model (available from `opmod`) and MIOP model without correlated errors (available from `iopmod`) to the EU support data is provided in the package's documentation.
+We fit the Middle-Inflated Ordered Probit Model with correlated errors (ZIOPC) to this data below.

-First, load the dataset.
+To this end, first load the dataset.

 ```python
 url= 'https://github.com/hknd23/idcempy/raw/main/data/EUKnowledge.dta'
 data= pd.read_stata(url)
 ```

-Now, define the lists with names of the covariates you would like to include in the split-stage (Z) and the second-stage (X) as well as the name of your "middle-inflated" outcome variable (Y).
+Now, define the lists with names of the covariates you would like to include in the MIOPC model's split-stage (**Z**) and the second-stage (**X**) as well as the name of the "middle-inflated" outcome variable (**Y**).

 ```python
 Y = ["EU_support_ET"]